aurollan/Embedded_C_STM32F3/9.DMA/readme.md

 ## Exploring device documentation
 ### Datasheet
-As usualm we start our journey with the DataSheet. \
+As usual, we start our journey with the DataSheet. \
-A quick llok leads us to
+A quick look leads us to

 	page 20
 	3.11 Direct memory access (DMA)